 You can see how IRMA is used around the world on the online dashboard.

 You can load your email address where-ever you are in the world.
 You can also load attributes from some social media accounts.
 When you have European mobile phone registration, you can also get your mobile phone number as IRMA attribute.
 In the Netherlands you can obtain more attributes, for instance from municipalities, like name, address, date of birth, citizen registration number ("BSN"), but also age limits like whether you are older than 18 or 65.
 Students and staff can add their academic registration.
 Health care professionals can add their professional registration ("AGB").
 With these attributes people can make themselves known in many situations.

 It is expected that many other attribute sources will join the IRMA ecosystem, for users in general, but also for special groups of individuals.

-Certainly, on every separate (Android and iOS) device you can open a separate IRMA account and fill it with your attributes.
+Certainly, on every separate (Android and iOS and F-droid) device you can open a separate IRMA account and fill it with your attributes.
 It might even be wise to do so, since if you loose one device, you can still use the other one to log in.

 Your personal attributes are stored exclusively in the IRMA app on your phone and nowhere else.
 They are protected via the PIN of the IRMA app.
 You disclose only those attributes that are relevant and required in a particular situation (data minimalisation, as required by the General Data Protection Regulation).
 For instance, in order to get a certain discount, you may have to prove that you are a student; with IRMA you can do so without disclosing your name or your field of study.